pkhuong/pkhuong.github.io/source/_posts/2020-07-07-flatter-wait-free-hazard-pointers.markdown

 }
 {% endcodeblock %}

-The dependency chain is pretty obvious; we can measure the total latency for 1000 traversals by running the loop 1000 times.
+The dependency chain is pretty obvious; we can measure the sum of latencies for 1000 pointer dereferences by running the loop 1000 times.
 I'm using a large iteration count to absorb noise from the timing harness (roughly 50 cycles per call), as well as any boundary effect around the first and last few loop iterations.

-All the cycle measurements here are from my unloaded E5-4617, running at 2.9 GHz without turboboost.
-First, let's see what happens with a pure traversal, where `work` and `frob_ptr` are inline no-op functions that simply return their first argument.
-This microbenchmark is far from realistic (if I found an inner loop that was *only* traversing a linked list, I'd consider a different data structure), but helps establish an upper bound on the overhead from different hazard pointer read sides.
-I would usually show a faceted graph of the latency distribution for the various methods... but the results are so stable[^did-not-randomize-codegen] it's not clear there's any additional information to be found in the graphs, compared to the tables below.
+All the cycle measurements here are from my unloaded E5-4617, running at 2.9 GHz without Turbo Boost.
+First, let's see what happens with a pure traversal, where `frob_ptr` is an inline no-op function that simply return its first argument.
+This microbenchmark is far from realistic (if I found an inner loop that *only* traversed a singly linked list, I'd consider a different data structure), but helps establish an upper bound on the overhead from different hazard pointer read sides.
+I would usually show a faceted graph of the latency distribution for the various methods... but the results are so stable[^did-not-randomize-codegen] that I doubt there's any additional information to be found in the graphs, compared to the tables below.

-The next table shows the cycle counts for following 1000 pointers in a circular linked list, with various hazard pointer schemes and *no work to find the next node*, on an unloaded E5-4617 @ 2.9 GHz, without turboboost.
+The following table shows the cycle counts for following 1000 pointers in a circular linked list, with various hazard pointer schemes and *no work to find the next node*, on an unloaded E5-4617 @ 2.9 GHz, without Turbo Boost.

     | Method * 1000 iterations  | p00.1 latency | median latency | p99.9 latency |